Boro23-wq/boro-blogs/content/blog/react/context-api-vs-redux.md

 Listed below are the components that make up Redux:

 - <u><i>State:</i></u> A state is where all the logic of your application lies.
-Basically, the state describes how your application works and the UI is rendered based on your state.
+Basically, the state describes how your application works and the UI is rendered based on the state.

 - <u><i>Actions:</i></u> Actions are methods that are dispatched to trigger an event.
-Simply, an action is a way to notify that something has happened in the application.
+Simply, an action is a way to notify that an event has occured within the application.

 - <u><i>Reducers:</i></u> Reducers are methods that catches different actions triggered and modifies the logic to change and update the state of the application.